suhashollakc/wordle-python/README.md

 # Wordle Python Terminal Game
 Wordle was considered the most viral game of 2022.
-I built the terminal version in Python of the Wordle.
+I built the terminal version of the game using Python.

 ## How it is played ?